ayush0402/tic-tac-toe-foss/README.md

 - Create a pull request merging changes from `origin/<branch_name>` to `upstream/main`.
 - In case of requested changes, do those changes and repeat from step 3.
 - Get your PR merged. 🎉

+Feel free to ask any questions in case you are stuck somewhere.